Import .pst files

 Google Apps Migration for Microsoft Outlook is a Google utility to upload mail, personal contacts, and calendar events from a .pst file to a Google Apps account.
 You could use those folders if you created a IMAP account for Google Apps in Thunderbird.
 The web page says you can use any Google Apps account though several blog posts claim its doesn't work with free (Standard Edition) Google Apps accounts.
 If you get a "This domain does not allow users to access the Email Migration API." error message that means you need to get the domain administrator to enable email migration for your domain, in order to upload.

-There are several open source utilities to convert .pst files to mbox files such as readpst , libpst and Outport .
+There are several open source utilities to convert .pst files to mbox files such as readpst , libpst (alioth.debian version) libpst (five-ten-sg version), ol2mbox (yet another version of libpst) and Outport .
 Thunderbird uses a separate mbox file for each folder to store all of the messages for that folder.
 None of those utilities seem to be under active development and they only support some of the versions of .pst files.
 You can use the ImportExporttools extension to import the mbox files.

-See if Microsoft offers a trial download of Office for the Mac or Entourage on their web site.
+See if Microsoft offers a 30 day trial download of Office for the Mac or Entourage on their web site.
 The exact product name will change.
-For example, at one time it was called Microsoft Office 2004 for Mac Test Drive 11.0.
-Currently its Office 2008 for Mac Trial Edition for the Mac.
-It includes Entourage.
+It currently seems to be part of Office 365 for Mac

 Microsoft's web site has a PST Import Tool for Entourage "to import PST files from Microsoft Outlook 2001 for Mac".
 Unfortunately there doesn't appear to be a version that supports later .pst formats.
 This article explains how to import folders from Entourage into Thunderbird.